HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 ``0_0 3b3cf9f694bd64ef3152d7e05c3143bb 1496360953 400``

-``0_0`` indicates that this is chunk index (0,0)  (the indexes are seperated by an underscore character), the chunk data has the given md5 checksum, was last modified at 1496360953 (seconds in epoch), and has a size of 400 bytes.
+``0_0`` indicates that this is chunk index (0,0)  (the indexes are separated by an underscore character), the chunk data has the given md5 checksum, was last modified at 1496360953 (seconds in epoch), and has a size of 400 bytes.

 Note: As with the domain catalog objects, the dataset catalog is updated asynchronously to dataset write operations.